Protecting Your Financial Interests In Community Property Division

 Dividing the marital property can be further complicated by the existence of a prenuptial agreement, or questions as to the completeness and honesty of the other spouse’s financial disclosures at the outset of the case.
 In some situations, we need to engage forensic accountants and other experts to trace missing assets, identify prohibited transfers of community property, or account for significant differences between known income and reported assets.

 Trust Your Divorce Issues To An Experienced Lawyer

 With more than 20 years of trial experience, California family law attorney J. Hector Moreno, Jr. knows how to investigate and prove disputed property division issues.
 This skill can represent a significant advantage for divorce clients who are concerned about the risk of an unfair property settlement.
 To learn more about our ability to protect your interests in community property, contact us online or by telephone at 408-647-8015.

 Reach For A Helping Hand

 We provide customized legal attention and experienced litigation attorneys with a commitment to your best interests.
 We will work to expand your alternatives in light of your goals and any obstacles that stand in their way.
 A lawyer from The Law Firm of J. Hector Moreno, Jr. & Associates is ready to help.
-Call 408-440-2575 or contact us online to arrange a consultation.
+Call 408-647-8015 or contact our San Jose office online to arrange a consultation.